todd-herbert/heltec-eink-modules/docs/XBitmapTutorial/3color.md

 ## Open Image in GIMP
 You can go ahead and open your source image in GIMP.

-When selecting an image, it pays to remember the limations of E-INK displays.
-Pixels are either ON or OFF, there is no inbetween.
+When selecting an image, it pays to remember the limitations of E-INK displays.
+Pixels are either ON or OFF, there is no in-between.

 In this tutorial, I am using a *Heltec 2.13" Red V2 Display* (QYEG0213RWS800), which has a size of 122px x 250px and 3 Colors: White, Black, and Red.
 From this point I will talk about these colors, but the process is the same if your display is yellow, or any other color.